zsteinkamp/steinkamp.us/pages/posts/2006-02-28-potty-time-excellent.md

 just do it.
 So I left it at that.

 A few more weeks went by.
-I read this book called Diaper Free by <a href='http://www.natural-wisdom.com/'>Ingrid Bauer</a>.
+I read this book called Diaper Free by [Ingrid Bauer](http://www.natural-wisdom.com/).
 It was interesting but it still didn't make sense to me.
 I wanted to have it all figured out before i tried it.